As Adopted: February 24, 2003

 SECTION 1.
 Executive Committee

 c.
-The following shall serve as ex officio members of the Executive Committee: state senator(s) and state representative(s) from district(s) encompassing Perry County , if elected as registered Republicans but residing in another county.
+The following shall serve as ex officio members of the Executive Committee: state senator(s) and state representative(s) from district(s) encompassing Perry County, if elected as registered Republicans, but residing in another county.

 e.
 The Executive Committee should endeavor to meet at least once each calendar quarter at the call of the chairman.
+A majority of Executive Committee members present shall decide all questions that may arise, except regarding the removal of officers as provided for in Article III, Section 7 of these bylaws.

 f.
 Duties of the Executive Committee are as follows:

-of the Committee as a whole, which, in the opinion of the chairman, are not
+(4) Emergency powers to act in all matters in the interim between meetings of the Committee as a whole, which, in the opinion of the chairman, are not serious enough to require the calling of a special meeting of the Committee.

-(5) Review and recommend proposed resolution(s) submitted by members of the
+(5) Review and recommend proposed resolution(s) submitted by members of the Committee, as provided for in Article XI of these bylaws.

 ARTICLE VII